Gibbs randomness-compression proposition: Introduction

 \section{Introduction}

 Connections between randomness and data compression are noted earlier within the algorithmic information framework of Solomonoff-Kolmogorov-Chaitin \cite{solomonoff64, kolmogorov65, chaitin66} (SKC).
-In summary these works aim at reaching a definition of randomness from model selection perspective \cite{chaitin75}, i.e., algorithmic entropy or a complexity measure.
+These works aim at reaching a definition of randomness from model selection perspective \cite{chaitin75}, i.e., algorithmic entropy or a complexity measure.
 Striking connections to algorithmic entropy and Gibbs entropy are also explored from fundamental conceptual point of view \cite{bennett82, zurek89, machta99a}.
-Statistical mechanics connections and information are established between Gibbs and Boltzmann entropies \cite{jaynes65a, jaynes57a, buonsante16, rondoni00}.
+Statistical mechanics connections and information are established between Gibbs and Boltzmann entropies \cite{jaynes65a,jaynes57a, buonsante16, rondoni00, wu26}.
 However, relationship among compression process, entropy, information and randomness is always made quite generic in SKC framework.
 This manifestation was by design quite generic without strict mathematical condition, i.e., aimed at finding the shortest algorithm or explanation that can generate the random sequence.
-This is similar in entropy production studies \cite{suzen25a}.
-In this work, we propose a mathematical condition among these concepts in a more formal manner inspired by newly proposed deep learning compress-train framework.
-We describe a technique called {\it inverse compressed-sensing} in dual fashion, {\it Dual Tomographic Compression} (DTC) compress-train for deep learning in an iterative manner as an example of {\it Gibbs randomness-compression proposition}.
-Such interplay between physics and deep machine learning is now well-established \cite{sherrington, hopfield82, ackley85, suzen22c, suzen2023h, suzen24}.
+In this work, we propose a mathematical condition among these concepts in a more formal manner.
+As interplay between physics and deep machine learning is now well-established \cite{sherrington, hopfield82, ackley85, welling26}.

+Moreover, randomness appear as a critical component of contemporary needs such as the certification of randomness \cite{amer25}, understanding the stability of learning in modern models \cite{pecher24}, its relationship between quantum complexity \cite{guo24}, improving randomness in quantum information \cite{kulikov26}, and its relation to entropy in natural sciences \cite{luecher25}.
+Consequently, building quantitative bridge between randomness and a compression process is also a practical interest beyond theoretical advancement.

+In Section \ref{sec:back}, we introduce the background.
+Then, we introduce inverse compressed sensing in Section \ref{sec:inversecs}.
+In Section \ref{sec:dtc}, we introduced dual tomographic compression, as a simple neuron level pruning approach, that is more complex than both random and magnitude pruning.
+We introduce the formal proposition and the numerical example as a baseline model in Section \ref{sec:gibbs} and \ref{sec:exp} respectively.
+In Section \ref{sec:con}, we conclude our study.